Gleek/fluxpocket/USAGE.md

 - **Restrict by Type**: Article
 **Action** (Add URL to pocket)
 - **URL** : node:url
-- **Tags** : \<Comma seperated tags, if any\>
+- **Tags** : \<Comma separated tags, if any\>
 - **Pocket Account** : \<Select your e-mail address\>

-Similarly a rule can be added to delete or archive url in pocket everytime an Article is deleted on a drupal site.
+Similarly a rule can be added to delete or archive url in pocket every time an Article is deleted on a drupal site.

 ####Tweeting about your favorite articles in Pocket (also involves fluxtwitter)####
 **Event**